EmanAhmed55/Ubuntu-With-Java-Project/README.md

 .SH NAME
 project4 \- A tool to change file permissions, create symbolic links, and manage process IDs.
 .SH SYNOPSIS
-project4
+.B project4
 .SH DESCRIPTION
 This project provides a GUI menu with options for the following:
-1. Change file permissions.
+.IP 1.
+Change file permissions.
-2. Create symbolic links.
+.IP 2.
+Create symbolic links.
-3. Save process IDs to a file.
+.IP 3.
+Save process IDs to a file.

+You can also run
+.B project4
-You can also run project4 from the terminal with DOS commands as arguments:
+from the terminal with DOS commands as arguments:
+.TP
+.B project4 dir
-- `project4 dir` will run the `ls` command.
+will run the
+.I ls
+command.
 .SH OPTIONS
 .EX
+dir    Run
+.I ls
-dir    Run `ls` to list files.
+to list files.
 .SH AUTHOR
 Developed by your team members.

 To install the manual page, move it to /usr/share/man/man1/: sudo mv project4.1 /usr/share/man/man1/